VithurshanSuthakar/VithurshanSuthakar.github.io/README.md

-# ***Vithurshan's Summer Project with Nanolabsatellite Research Laboratory @ York***
+# ***Vithurshan's Summer Project with Nanosatellite Research Laboratory @ York***
-## *Event Log : Ground System Server for Optical Data Processing*
+## *Event Logs: Ground System Server for Optical Data Processing*

 ### Major Updates on Vithurshan's Database Architecture for SSA

 ***20/05/2022***
-- Successfully delivered a Small Scale HDF5 test file with images belonging to  [four different Objects of four different colors](https://github.com/VithurshanSuthakar/VithurshanSuthakar.github.io/tree/main/4Colobj).
+    - Successfully delivered a Small Scale HDF5 test file with images belonging to  [four different Objects of four different colours](https://github.com/VithurshanSuthakar/VithurshanSuthakar.github.io/tree/main/4Colobj).
     -  [HDF5](https://github.com/VithurshanSuthakar/VithurshanSuthakar.github.io/blob/main/hdf5_dataGroupss1Compressed.h5) Has 10 First layer of groups at, in total 34 groups.
     -  Each group and file were tagged with their respective attributes.

-### Daily Research Progress towards constructing Database Architecture for SSA
+### Daily Research/Progress

 ***25/05/2022***
- - Researched into SQL and NoSQL databases.
+    - Researched SQL and NoSQL databases.
+Identified that SQL database will be best suited for the needs of the lab.
+As data would be stored in a structured manner.
+Also has complex queries and grouping of data.
     - Stress tested the Small Scale HDF5 test code with new images from [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/?ref=hackernoon.com) which contains about 20,580 images from 120 dog breeds.
+    - Created this site to log processes on the project

+***26/05/2022***
+    - Read into OpenCV, especially the image processing functions (imgproc module)
+    - Tried to attach attributes from the names of the files in the Standford dogs dataset to their respective dataset while categorizing the different breeds into their respective group.